 At teli, we provide Early Intervention to children from 0 to 3 years of age.
 Over our years of service, many of the children we care for are children with chronic illness or disabilities.
 One of the largest challenges facing these children and their families is how these children can experience fun, in a safe environment that allows them to step out of their numerous therapy and medical care appointments and gives them a chance to just be a kid.
 Where can they leave the stress behind and enjoy their childhood?

-Becky DiLettuso, Executive Director of teli, has often had that question asked by families to whom teli has provided support.
-“Recently I visited The Woodland’s Foundation in Wexford, PA to learn more about this resource.
-I found a place to really get excited about that can provide a wonderful opportunity for children with chronic illness to explore unique experiences in a safe and fun environment!”
+We often have that question asked by families to whom teli has provided support.
+The Woodland’s Foundation in Wexford, PA is a place that can provide a wonderful opportunity for children with chronic illness to explore unique experiences in a safe and fun environment!

 The Woodlands Foundation is an organization with a mission that is focused on enriching the lives of children and adults with disability and chronic illness.
 Jesse Solomon, Director of Programs at the Woodlands Foundation, explains, “We provide a variety of enrichment programs for children as well as adults that enables them to explore social, cultural and recreational activities while developing friendships with other children and our staff.
 It is all about the experience!”